Is Sky broadband any good?

-As with other home phone providers, inclusive calls can last up to 50 minutes.
-Call rates outside of inclusive hours are fairly standard: 8.9p a minute to UK landlines; 12p a minute to mobiles in the day.
+As with most other home phone providers, the length of inclusive calls with Sky is 60 minutes.
+Call rates outside of inclusive hours are fairly standard: 9.5p a minute to UK landlines; 12.7p a minute to mobiles in the day.

 Households that need a new phone line installed - see this guide if you're not sure - will need to pay a £39 set up fee.